Social influence bias: Social media bias

-The social influence bias is an asymmetric herding effect on online social media platforms which makes users overcompensate for negative ratings but amplify positive ones.
+In research context

+In observational data, how social influence affects collected judgment is challenging to fully understand.
 Positive social influence can accumulate and result in a rating bubble, while negative social influence is neutralized by crowd correction.
 This phenomenon was first described in a paper written by Lev Muchnik, Sinan Aral and Sean J. Taylor in 2014, then the question was revisited by Cicognani et al., whose experiment reinforced Munchnik's and his co-authors' results.

 Relevance

 Online customer reviews are trusted sources of information in various contexts such as online marketplaces, dining, accommodation, movies, or digital products.
 However, these online ratings are not immune to herd behavior, which means that subsequent reviews are not independent from each other.
 As on many such sites, preceding opinions are visible to a new reviewer, he or she can be heavily influenced by the antecedent evaluations in his or her decision about the certain product, service or online content.
 This form of herding behavior inspired Muchnik, Aral and Taylor to conduct their experiment on influence in social contexts.